dmccuk/ansible_ELK/README.md

     # cd ~/ansible_ELK/roles
     # ansible-playbook -i inventory_file deployBEATS.yml

-The Ansible coniguration takes care of the
+The Ansible coniguration takes care of the IP address being added to the correct file.

-Now restart filebeat to update the new setting:

-    # sudo service filebeat restart

-Import the Multiserver grafana dashboard.

 ## Add in new Metrics
 Try adding your own dashboards using the metricbeat data.
 For my information, go you www.grafana.com

 Tip